Lectures on LHC Physics

 We can define a simultaneous gauge transformation of both fields in the Lagrangian

 under which the Lagrangian is indeed invariant: the kinetic term for the photon we leave untouched, so it will be gauge invariant just as it was before.
-The simultaneous gauge invariance is then defined to keep the second term in Eq.(\ref{eq:massive_photon}) invariant.
+The simultaneous gauge invariance is then defined to keep the second term in Eq.\eqref{eq:massive_photon} invariant.
 If we now re-define the photon field as $B_\mu = A_\mu - \p_\mu \phi/(ef)$ we need to compare the new and the old kinetic terms

-and then rewrite the Lagrangian of Eq.(\ref{eq:massive_photon}) as
+and then rewrite the Lagrangian of Eq.\eqref{eq:massive_photon} as

 This Lagrangian effectively describes a \underline{massive photon field} $B_\mu$, which has absorbed the real scalar $\phi$ as its additional longitudinal component.
-This is because a massless gauge boson $A_\mu$ has only two on-shell degrees of freedom, namely a left handed and a right handed polarization, while the massive $B_\mu$ has an additional longitudinal polarization degree of freedom.
+This is because a massless gauge boson $A_\mu$ has only two on--shell degrees of freedom, a left handed and a right handed polarization, while the massive $B_\mu$ has an additional longitudinal polarization degree of freedom.
 Without any fundamental Higgs boson appearing, the massive photon has `eaten' the real scalar field $\phi$.
 Of course, the new field $B_\mu$ is not simply a photon with a mass term, because this is still forbidden by gauge invariance.
-Our way out is to split the massive photon field into the transverse degrees of freedom $A_\mu$ and the longitudinal mode $\phi$ with their different gauge transformations given by Eq.(\ref{eq:qed_gauge}).
+Our way out is to split the massive photon field into the transverse degrees of freedom $A_\mu$ and the longitudinal mode $\phi$ with their different gauge transformations given by Eq.\eqref{eq:qed_gauge}.

 What kind of properties does this field $\phi$ need to have, so that we can use it to provide a photon mass?
-From the combined gauge transformation in Eq.(\ref{eq:qed_gauge}) we immediately see that any additional purely scalar term in the Lagrangian, like a scalar potential $V(\phi)$, needs to be symmetric under the linear shift $\phi \to \phi + \chi$, not to spoil gauge invariance.
+From the combined gauge transformation in Eq.\eqref{eq:qed_gauge} we immediately see that any additional purely scalar term in the Lagrangian, like a scalar potential $V(\phi)$, needs to be symmetric under the linear shift $\phi \to \phi + \chi$, to not spoil gauge invariance.
 This means that we cannot write down polynomial terms $\phi^n$, like a mass or a self coupling of $\phi$.
 An interaction term $\phi A A$ would not be possible, either.
-Only \underline{derivative interactions} proportional to $\p \phi$ coupling to conserved currents are allowed.
+Only \underline{derivative interactions} proportional to $\p \phi$ which are attached to other (conserved) currents are allowed.
 In that case we can absorb the shift by $\chi$ into a total derivative in the Lagrangian.